PhantomQueuePolicer/BCPQP/testbed/README.md

 ## Setup VMs

-While we evaluated BC-PQP for our paper with F8sv2 VMs running Ubuntu 22.04, you can also use other cheaper and more readily available VMs such as D2sv3 as well.
+While we evaluated BC-PQP for our paper with F8sv2 VMs running Ubuntu 22.04, you can also use other cheaper and more readily available VMs such as D2sv3.
 You will need 3 VMs in the same virtual network: a sender, a receiver, and a shaping middlebox.
 The middlebox VM needs to support "Accelerated Networking" so that we can run DPDK on it.
 To do this, you'll need to create a new NIC and attach the middlebox VM to it so that you have two network interfaces: `eth0` and `eth1`.

 ## Building Machnet